Welcome to "How I AI"—where innovation meets education.

 One of our major topics of discussion, given that Hrant is going to be a key player in developing AI-usage related policy, was the role of AI in academic writing.
 While some scholars take an adamant stance against the involvement of AI in writing, he takes a much more layered approach, seeing AI as a powerful editing tool that can be useful in finding inconsistencies, suggesting improvements to structure, and even helping to reverse outline a document.

-“I've used ‘chat’ to help edit emails and memos and letters and generally, all correspondence that I write,” he says, but “I've told it not to change my sentence structures.
-I've told it not to delete any sentences, but if it sees a new place, to put a paragraph, to move a paragraph,” he clarifies, highlighting that it is all about keeping one’s own voice and using AI as a means of enhancement.
+“I've used Chat to help edit emails, memos, letters ... generally all correspondence that I write,” he said.
+“I've told it not to change my sentence structures.
+I tell Chat it cannot delete any sentences, but rather I ask for suggested alternatives to paragraph order or if there seem to be holes in a narrative,” he clarified, highlighting that it is all about keeping one’s own voice and using AI as a means of enhancement.
 Which explains why Hrant’s emails sound like him, except better!

 And what about teaching or advising usage of AI?

 “So, the conversation around using AI in our lab is, I would say, evolving.
 It's come up in multiple contexts.
-I think we've talked about it in different ways,” he says, and elaborates a bit more about using AI in his graduate class this upcoming semester.
+I think we've talked about it in different ways,” he said, and elaborates a bit more about using AI in his graduate class this upcoming semester.
 “There are good ways to incorporate AI into a high-level graduate course.
-We do a lot of coding and a lot of formal math in the course... one thought I've had, and I wanted to try this out at some point, is to develop sort of draft mathematical proofs that maybe have errors or holes and have students kind of practice going to the board and working through that.”
+We do a lot of coding and a lot of math in the course.
+One thought I have is to develop coding and theory exercises specifically structured around AI incorporation.
+I'm aiming to provide an opportunity for students to explore AI's potential in supporting, enhancing, and advancing one's learning and knowledge discovery."

 Take note, those taking this class!